25 Ways to Start Paying off Debt NOW

 11. Bring a bag lunch to work.
 Find some great recipes online and start bringing your lunch to work.

 14. Reduce housing costs by downsizing, or getting a roommate/renter.
 Consider selling your house for a less expensive one, refinancing your mortgage if the rate is high or getting a roommate or renter.
 If you currently rent, look for cheaper housing.
+If you own, compare rates at LendingTree to find the lowest rate possible.

 15. Reduce food costs by cutting out the junk food purchases.
 Stop buying the chips and other processed food that can take a huge chunk out of your grocery budget.
 Start researching healthier, more frugal snack and meal options.